Categories

 TRANSFERABLE VOTE SYSTEMS versus

-candidate with most of the votes was the
+obvious that the candidate with most of the

 rule should apply there also, and that was